Palm-leaf manuscript

 Palm-leaf manuscripts are manuscripts made out of dried palm leaves.
-Palm leaves were used as writing materials in the Indian subcontinent and in Southeast Asia reportedly dating back to the 5th century BCE.
-Their use began in South Asia and spread to other regions, as texts on dried and smoke-treated palm leaves of Palmyra palm or the talipot palm.
+Palm leaves were used as writing materials in the Indian subcontinent and in Southeast Asia dating back to the 5th century BCE.
+Their use began in South Asia and spread to other regions, as texts on dried and smoke-treated palm leaves of the Palmyra or talipot palm.

-Their use continued till the 19th century, when printing presses replaced hand-written manuscripts.
+Their use continued until the 19th century when printing presses replaced hand-written manuscripts.

-One of the oldest surviving palm leaf manuscripts of a complete treatise is a Sanskrit Shaivism text from the 9th-century, discovered in Nepal, now preserved at the Cambridge University Library.
+One of the oldest surviving palm leaf manuscripts of a complete treatise is a Sanskrit Shaivism text from the 9th century, discovered in Nepal, and now preserved at the Cambridge University Library.
 The Spitzer Manuscript is a collection of palm leaf fragments found in Kizil Caves, China.
-They are dated to about the 2nd-century CE and are the oldest known philosophical manuscript in Sanskrit.
+They are dated to about the 2nd century CE and related to Buddhist hybrid Sanskrit.